AlexanderKoppel/DigitalEngineeringLab/README.md

 📄 **Whitepaper/**
 Technical reflection and conceptual overview:
-“From BIM to Digital Twin in Infrastructure Projects (AFRY Use Case)”
+“From BIM to Digital Twin in Infrastructure Projects”